Historical Events for Year 2003

 May 28th - Patrick Roy officially announces his retirement from the NHL

-May 28th - UEFA Champions League: Milan of Italy beat Juventus of Italy 3-2 on penalties in Manchester
+May 28th - 11th UEFA Champions League Final: Milan beats Juventus (0-0, 3-2 on penalties) at Manchester

 Comedian and TV Star Ellen DeGeneres May 30th - "Finding Nemo", directed by Andrew Stanton and starring Albert Brooks and Ellen DeGeneres is released in the US and Canada